Breaking Down Nacha’s New Risk Management Rules for ODFIs and RDFIs

 For Originating Depository Financial Institutions (ODFIs)

 On March 20, 2026, Phase One of the risk management rules will go into effect.
-The essence of this new rule set is that ODFIs with 2023 ACH origination volumes of 6 million or greater must establish and implement risk-based processes and procedures reasonably intended to identify ACH Entries initiated due to fraud.
+The essence of this new rule set is that ODFIs with 2023 origination volumes of 6 million or greater must establish and implement risk-based processes and procedures reasonably intended to identify ACH Entries initiated due to fraud.

 For Receiving Depository Financial Institutions (RDFIs)